saferwall/saferwall/docs/BUILDING.md

         - Some AVs are not free and requires a license, you need to supply the licenses keys to be able to build the images.
 See [Building AV Images](#Building-AV-Images) on how to configure them.
         - multiav: `make multiav-build`
         - multiav-go: `make multiav-build-go`

-## Deploying on-promise
+7. Install Helm: `make helm-install`.
+8. Add the required Helm Charts repositories: `make helm-add-repos`.
+9. Fetch Helm dependecies: `make helm-update-dependency`.
+10. Install helm chart: ``helm install saferwall --generate-name`.
+11. Edit the `deployements/saferwall/values.yaml`
+    - Set `couchbase-cluster.enabled` to true.
+    - Set `efs-provisione.enabled` to false.
+    - Set `backend.enabled` to false.
+    - Set `frontend.enabled` to false.
+    - Set `consumer.enabled` to false.
+    - Set `cert-manager.enabled` to false.
+    - Set `elasticsearch.enabled` to false.
+    - Set `kibana.enabled` to false.
+    - Set `filebeat.enabled` to false.
+    - Set `prometheus-operator.enabled` to false.
+12. Install the chart:
+    - `cd deployement`
+    - `helm install saferwall --generate-name`

 ## Deploying on cloud (AWS)

-- The first step is to build those containers.
+1. The first step is to build those containers.
 You need a repository to store them:
     - If you're deploying on the cloud, you will be probably using [docker hub](https://hub.docker.com/) or a similar service.
     - Create an account and put your credentials in the `.env` file like this:
     ```c